nodejs/node-v0.x-archive/doc/Minus-X-Switch-Proposal.md

     // more js code

 This proposal would allow a node script to serve as its own wrapper script.

+# Remaining Issues

+If this is accepted, then [cmd-shim](https://github.com/ForbesLindesay/cmd-shim) will need to be updated to support the -x switch and #!node lines.
+A mechanism using wrapper scripts is necessary on Windows in any case.
+I volunteer to do the necessary work on cmd-shim.

 # References